Skip to main content

 The state never studied the neighborhood character impact of interim surface parking noise, much less over 25 years, added Jo Anne Simon of BrooklynSpeaks.

 At issue is that distinction, one that sounded, in the words of ESDC attorney Robin Stout (at 5:10 of the video below), a bit like a zen koan: "The agreements require the developer, as I said, to use commercially reasonable efforts to achieve a completion date of 2019, but perhaps more importantly, the agreements set a framework, where the market demand for the project's buildings can be expected to bring the project to completion as soon as it is commercially reasonable to do so.
-The documents separately set out the outside completion date of 2035."
+The documents separately set forth the outside completion date of 2035."

 The definition of "commercially reasonable" is unclear, but it looks like developer Forest City Ratner is in the driver's seat.